pipelinelabo/datalaiq-wiki/configuration/certificates.md

 #### Chrome

 Installing a certificate in a Chrome browser is slightly more complicated.
-First, navigate to your Gravwell instance via HTTPS.
+First, navigate to your DatalaiQ instance via HTTPS.
 Chrome will display a warning screen:

 ![](chrome-warning.png)